The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 Both ship the same indicators: 3 EMAs, 2 SMAs, 2 VWMAs, VWAP, volume + average volume, and MACD.
 The default moving average setup mirrors what I run on 80% of my own charts: 9 EMA, 21 EMA, 50 VWMA, 200 EMA, 200 SMA.
 (When I’m swing trading, I swap in the 50 SMA and 9 VWMA on a couple of charts.)

 Why two chart libraries?
 Because TradingView Lightweight Charts don’t support custom indicators — that’s a paid-tier feature, and PineScript only runs on TradingView’s platform anyway.
 ECharts gives me a path to eventually port my Momentum Indicators PineScript to something I actually own.
-Whether that hill is worth dying on is a Wave 3 problem.
+Whether that hill is worth dying on is to be determined but I’m certainly going to try.

 What’s Next